Frequently Asked Questions

 Once I am pre-approved, what is the next step to become qualified?

 Once the application has been processed you will received a pre-qualification packet with instructions on attending a firearm qualification shoot.
-Included in this packet will be a current range schedule with dates, locations and telephone numbers.
+Included in this packet will be a current range schedule with dates and locations.
 You must register to secure the preferred date for your firearm qualification.